Shivvam/formik-antd-frontend-jur/README.md

 ## b.
 Challanges Faced

--First time working with the ant design UI, therefore took some time to understand the formik-antd
+- First time working with the ant design UI, therefore took some time to understand the formik-antd

 ## b.
 How differently will you do if you had a couple of more days to complete the assignment?
 What if you have one full month